 There’s a name for this cynical behaviour by corporations: ‘reputation laundering’.

 The world’s weapons producers have also taken to promoting themselves as ‘innovators’ in the areas of science, technology, engineering and maths, called STEM.

-This enables them to target children and young people as future employees (see, for example, , , and ), often with the willing partnership of respected institutions.
-Many Australian universities now have MUs, joint ventures, strategic partnerships, or other forms of collaboration with the weapons industry.
+This enables them to target children and young people as future employees (see, for example, BAE Systems Australia, Boeing Defence Australia, and Saab Australia), often with the willing partnership of respected institutions.
+Many Australian universities now have MOUs, joint ventures, strategic partnerships, or other forms of collaboration with the weapons industry.